 Despite its strange appearance, this is actually a star projector!

-Once put together, the lamp takes the form of a black dodecahedron, the sides of which are pierced with 2000 holes in the shape of the constellations.
+The lamp assembles into a black dodecahedron, with 2,000 holes pierced into the sides in the shape of the constellations.

 The central lamp then shines through these, casting the image of the constellations onto your walls.